rust-lang/cargo/src/doc/source/native-build.md

 * `OUT_DIR` - the folder in which all output should be placed.
 * `TARGET` - the target triple that is being compiled for.
 Native code should be compiled for this triple.
+* `NUM_JOBS` - the parallelism specified as the top-level parallelism.
+This can be useful to pass a `-j` parameter to a system like `make`.
 * `DEP_<name>_OUT_DIR` - This variable is present for all immediate dependencies of the package being built.
 The `<name>` will be the package's name, in uppercase, with `-` characters